variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 layout: page
 ---

-## Beegles Aircraft Service is constantly on the lookout for talented, hardworking people to join our team in the following positions:
+## Beegles Aircraft Service is constantly on the lookout for talented, hardworking people to join our team:

+&nbsp;

-### &nbsp;
+### What we offer

+Monday through Friday 7:30 A.M. to 4:30 P.M. work week

+Competitive pay

+Simple IRA

+Cafeteria plan

+Cost of living compensation

+Six paid holidays annually

+One week vacation accrued through your first year, two weeks accrued annually after your first year, and three weeks accrued annually after twenty years.

 ### Hauling

-Consists of traveling to the aircraft(s) for disassembly, loading, and transport.
+Consists of traveling to the aircraft location for disassembly, loading, and transport.
 Employee must be able to perform loading tasks which consist of:

+* Defueling aircraft
+* Aircraft disassembly
 * Securing loose cables and wires
 * Padding surfaces, wings, and fuselage
 * Taping holes